 We work according to 5 project themes

-Become a KBR member
+Become a Kogelberg Biosphere member

-Sign up as a KBR member, and you can access resources, networking opportunities, connections and capacity to help you and/or your business.
-As a KBR member, you also enjoy the power of the collective voice to bring about positive change.
+Sign up as a member, and you can access resources, networking opportunities, connections and capacity to help you and/or your business.
+As a member, you also enjoy the power of the collective voice to bring about positive change.
 MORE HERE

 LATEST NEWS